ellak-monades-aristeias/simbug/Open-Standard/README.md

 ##Entities
+###Game Definition
+The business logic

 ###Game
-One realization of a definition file
+One realization of a Game Definition file

 ###Player(s)
 A human or non-human subject that interacts with the game.
 It must be identified by a [uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier)